 Dr. Lecter: * showing Starling a letter* "This is about my crucifixion watch.
 They won't give me a patent, but they advise me to copyright the face. ...
 You may have noticed that in most crucifixions the hands point to, say, a quarter to three, or ten till two at the earliest, while the feet are at six.
-On this watch face, Jesus is on the cross, as you see there, and the arms revolve to indicate the time, just like the arms on the popular Disney watches. the feet remain at six and at the top a small second hand revolves in the halo.
+On this watch face, Jesus is on the cross, as you see there, and the arms revolve to indicate the time, just like the arms on the popular Disney watches.
+The feet remain at six and at the top a small second hand revolves in the halo.
 What do you think?"

+In a bizarrely creepy way, some of Lecter's killings.
+In particular, the way he strings up the disemboweled guard to look like an angel during his escape in the movie.
 The books hint that part of the reason Lecter does this is to distract and shock investigators, tripping them up on the horrific details and giving him more time to cover his tracks or otherwise get clear.